MR

 • You can hold investments in your FHSA account, and they will grow tax-free

-• Unfortunately, FHSA is only available to first-time home buyers
+• Unfortunately, FHSA is only available to first-time home buyers.

-• The $40,000 contribution limit might be a good starting point for a down payment but won’t be enough to cover the down payment for most houses in Canada
+• The $40,000 contribution limit might be a good starting point for a down payment but won’t be enough to cover the down payment for most houses in Canada.

-• FHSA comes with very strict withdrawal rules, and this makes it difficult to get immediate access to your savings, unlike TFSA
+• FHSA comes with very strict withdrawal rules, and this makes it difficult to get immediate access to your savings, unlike TFSA.

-• You cannot combine FHSA with your Home Buyers Plan
+• You cannot combine FHSA with your Home Buyers Plan.

 • You can only open FHSA for 15 years, which might not be enough time for most people due to life circumstances.

-How Much Can You Contribute to FHSA Account?
+FHSA Contributions: How Much Can You Contribute?

-The Canada Revenue Agency (CRA) will be providing basic information to help Canadians determine how much contribution room they have each year.
-You can claim a deduction for contributions you make to your FHSA each year.
+Unlike RRSP, any contributions made within the first 60 days of a year won’t be attributed to the previous year’s taxes.
+The CRA provide basic information to help you determine how much contribution room you have each year.
+You can claim a deduction for contributions made to your FHSA each year.

 Carry-forward Contributions